carolinefriedman/ThePiHost/README.md

 ##Risks
   Risks: to project completion

   When deciding to move forward with our project is was pretty easy to identify the risks and hardships we will have to overcome in order to have a sucessful project.
 While we are working with a group of four and everyone brings to the table something a little different there are still many things we as a team do not know how to do such as web hosting, creating a working server (Raspberry Pi server), creating scripts to run the raspberry pi and boot games onto it.
 We also as a team have never messed around with a raspberry pi so learning the python language and scripts necessary to boot it, run it and then run our game program which will be a mix of Java and C++ will all be risks that need to be accounted for.
+We also will have to learn the certain and most proper coding lannguages needed to created our desired games, pong and SpaceDenfders.

 ##Mitigation
   Mitigation strategy for dealing with the risk